WalkerTexas-coder/rails_jwt_demo/README.md

 # Rails with Devise and JSON Web Tokens

-Thanks everyone for joining today.
-The goal of this talk is to serve both as an quick introduction to JWT (JSON Web Token) pronounced Jot and how to get set up using them in a rails app with Devise.

-# Tools we will be using in this talk
+## Tools we will be using in this talk
   - Ruby
   - Rails
   - Rails Console
   - GNU nano
+    - or editor of your choice
   - Devise
   - Postman